commonlyjs/commonly/README.md

 Overview
 ---------
-A modern utility library for JavaScript/TypeScript.
+> A most comprehensive modern utility library for JavaScript/TypeScript.

 #### Key features
 * Every function is pure, they will never mutate your data.